jon-jacky/Piety/editors/README.md

     . ~/Piety/bin/paths

-Run this command to start *pmacs*, a display editor that uses emacs control
+Run this command to start *pmacs*, a display editor.
-keys:

     python3 -im pm

-Now you can edit almost as if you were using Emacs.
-Many emacs control keys are supported.
-Here are the [keys](../viewer/keys.txt) supported by our editors.
-Differences from Emacs are discussed in the sections below.
+Now you can edit, almost as if you were using Emacs -- many of the same control keys are supported.
+Here are the [keys](../viewer/keys.txt) supported by *pmacs*.

-Below the text editing window, instead of a one line "minibuffer" as in Emacs, there are several scrolling lines devoted to the Python REPL.
+Below the text editing window there are several scrolling lines devoted to the Python REPL.
 To pause editing and return to the Python REPL, type *M-x* (*meta x*, hold the *alt* key while typing the *x* key).
 To resume editing, type the function call *pm()* in the REPL.

 More detailed directions appear in the sections below.